bartvanbenthem/azure-security-mgmt/README.md

 # Description
 Query all the managed Windows and Linux virtual machines within a specific subscription and their update management compliance from the log analytics workspace extension.

-# Description
-Module that contains CLI tools and the supporting packages for Azure development and administration.
-(Azure-sdk-for-go is used)

 ## prerequisites
 Install azure cli: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest